-After comparing a number of methods for extracting human protein names and interactions, we obtained the best performance for protein tagging with a maximum entropy learning method that exploits a generalized protein-name dictionary.
-For extracting protein interactions, we found that several methods for learning extraction rules generally out-perform the hand-written rules with respect to precision.
-Token classification methods like k-NN, TBL, SVM, and MaxEnt are not directly applicable to extracting interactions; however, we plan to test HMMs on extracting interactions in the near future.
+After comparing a number of methods for extracting human protein names and interactions, we obtained the best performance for protein tagging with an SVM-based learning method that exploits a generalized protein-name dictionary.
+Other learning methods also perform fairly well; however, no method achieves greater than 50% recall.
+For extracting protein interactions, we found that several methods for learning extraction rules generally out-perform handwritten rules, particularly with respect to precision.
+Token classification methods like k-NN, SVM, and TBL are not directly applicable to extracting interactions; however, we plan to test HMMs on extracting interactions in the near future.
 Clearly, the ability to extract human proteins and their interactions still needs significant improvement.
 We foresee improvement in three general areas: better training data, better learning methods, and better use of external knowledge.

 Larger training sets are always beneficial to learning systems; however, manually tagging data is very time consuming.
-One alternative approach is to use existing knowledge to automatically produce weakly labeled training data [15].
-Another approach is to use active learning to select only the best training examples for human labeling [53].
-A third approach is to utilize a mixture of both labeled and unlabeled data during training [54].
+One alternative approach is to use existing knowledge to automatically produce weakly labeled training data [12].
+Another approach is to use active learning to select only the best training examples for human labeling [51].
+A third approach is to utilize a mixture of both labeled and unlabeled data during training [52].

 Improved learning algorithms for information extraction continue to be developed.
-Recently, a number of methods for improving HMMs have been proposed, including linear interpolating HMMs [16], maximum-entropy Markov models [55], and conditional random fields [56].
+Recently, a number of methods for improving HMMs have been proposed, including linear interpolating HMMs [13], maximum-entropy HMMs [53], and conditional random fields [54].

 Existing biological knowledge can also be used to improve extraction performance.
 Currently we have only exploited dictionaries of known protein names.
-Using learning to revise initial human-written extraction rules has also been shown to improve performance [18].
+Using learning to revise initial human-written extraction rules has also been shown to improve performance [15].
 One can imagine many other sources of external knowledge: global statistical properties of abstracts, existing interaction or pathway data, prior expectations for finding protein names, and dictionaries of near-miss negative examples of protein names.
-Filtering proposed interacting proteins by comparing their gene-expression data or examining their co-occurrences in other abstracts or web pages could also prove useful.
+Filtering proposed interacting proteins by comparing their gene-expression data or examining their co-occurences in other abstracts or web pages could also prove useful.